MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 |Semi-Annual Enterprise Channel (Preview)| Version 1908  | September 10, 2019  |
 |Semi-Annual Enterprise Channel| Version 1908  | January 14, 2020 |

+If you don't want Teams to be added to ***existing*** installations of Microsoft 365 Apps when you update to a newer version, follow these steps to opt out.

+1. Sign in to the [Microsoft 365 Apps admin center](https://config.office.com) with an admin account.
+2. Go to **customize** > **Device Configuration** > **Modern Apps Settings**.
+3. Select **Microsoft Teams (work or school)**, then clear the **Enable automatic installation of new Microsoft Teams** check box.

-If you don't want Teams to be added to ***existing*** installations of Microsoft 365 Apps when you update to a newer version, you can use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams) or the Office Deployment Tool.
-Or, as an alternative, you can let Teams be added, but use Group Policy to [prevent Teams from automatically starting](#use-group-policy-to-prevent-microsoft-teams-from-starting-automatically-after-installation) when the user signs in to the device.
+Use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams) or the Office Deployment Tool.
+As an alternative, you can let Teams be added, but use Group Policy to [prevent Teams from automatically starting](#use-group-policy-to-prevent-microsoft-teams-from-starting-automatically-after-installation) when the user signs in to the device.

 If you want to use the [Office Deployment Tool](overview-office-deployment-tool.md), you need to run the Office Deployment Tool in /configure mode on each device before you update to the new version of Microsoft 365 Apps.
 The following is a configuration.xml file you can use with the Office Deployment Tool to exclude Teams from being added to your existing installation of Microsoft 365 Apps for enterprise.